-Recent research suggests that N-acetylcysteine (NAC) — the supplement form of L-cysteine — is an effective, safe and low-cost treatment option for a range of conditions, including those that are both acute and chronic.
+Research suggests that N-acetyl cysteine (NAC) — the supplement form of the semi-essential amino acid L-cysteine — is an effective, safe and low-cost treatment option for a range of conditions, including those that are both acute and chronic.

 While cysteine is found in many high-protein foods, NAC is only obtained from taking supplements or prescription drugs.

-Because the human body can create some NAC from other amino acids, particularly methionine and serine, it is considered to be a “semi-essential amino acid.”
+Because the human body can create some NAC from other amino acids, particularly l-methionine and l-serine, it is considered to be a “semi-essential amino acid.”
 That means there isn’t a daily requirement of NAC that you must get from your diet, but getting higher amounts can benefit some people.

 1. Has Antioxidant Effects and Helps Form Glutathione